Albany County, Wyoming

 Albany County (/ˈɔːlbəni/ AWL-bə-nee) is a county in the U.S. state of Wyoming.
 As of the 2020 United States census, the population was 37,066.
 Its county seat is Laramie, the site of the University of Wyoming.
 Its southern border lies on the northern Colorado state line.
 Albany County comprises the Laramie, WY Micropolitan Statistical Area.
 It is the fifth-most populous county in Wyoming.

 History

-Albany County was organized in 1868 of territory annexed from Laramie County in Dakota Territory, which at the time had jurisdiction over part of modern-day Wyoming.
+Albany County was organized in 1868 of territory removed from Laramie County in Dakota Territory, which at the time had jurisdiction over part of modern-day Wyoming.
 It became a county in Wyoming Territory when its government was formally organized on May 19, 1869.

 Charles D. Bradley, a member of the legislature of the Dakota Territory named the county for Albany, New York, the capital of his native state.
-In 1875, the Wyoming Territorial legislature authorized portions of Albany County to be annexed to build Crook and Johnson counties, and in 1888 land was taken from Albany County for the creation of Converse County.
+In 1875, the Wyoming Territorial legislature authorized portions of Albany County to be removed from the county to form Crook and Johnson counties, and in 1888 land was taken from Albany County for the creation of Converse County.
 Further adjustments were made to the county's boundary in 1911 and 1955.